Hello there, I’m Pavel,

 do du "$stuff" -hs;

 Welcome back.
 Now, here’s what happened, IFS is a variable set by bash which contains a set of separators in order to perform word splitting.
-That is, every time bash is going to determine which sequence of characters will be considered as a single unit, it will assume as such each sequence of characters that it contained between separators.
+That is, every time bash is going to determine which sequence of characters will be considered as a single unit, it will assume as such each sequence of characters that is contained between separators.

 By default, the shell will set IFS to contain 3 values as separators: spaces, tab, newlines.
-So, if one of the elements in your loop contains a character considered as a separator (in our case, the space) the shell will consider each set of character between spaces as one additional element.
+So, if one of the elements in your loop contains a character considered as a separator (in our case, the space) the shell will consider each set of characters between spaces as one additional element.

 In a more graphical example, the following element: